Mac Mini: Technical specifications

-Intel Polycarbonate (2006–2009)
+Intel polycarbonate (2006–2009)

 In February 2006, Apple announced the first Intel Mac Mini, as part of the Mac's transition to Intel processors.
-Based on the Intel Core Solo CPU, it is four times faster than its predecessor PowerPC G4.
+Based on the Intel Core Solo and Duo CPUs, they are four times faster than its predecessor PowerPC G4.
+This would be the only Mac to have the Core Solo, and by extension the only Intel-based and final Mac with a single-core processor.
 An updated server version of the machine was released in October 2009, having been marketed as an affordable server for small financial and academic uses; this model omitted the optical drive and used a hard drive instead.

-The 2006 and 2007 models are fitted with 32-bit Intel Core Solo CPUs that is upgradable with the 64-bit Core 2 Duo processors.
+The 2006 and 2007 models are fitted with 32-bit Intel Core Solo or Duos, CPUs that is upgradable with the 64-bit Core 2 Duo processors.
 The 2006 and 2007 Merom-based Mac Mini models were supplied with socketed CPUs; the 32-bit processor can be removed, and replaced with a compatible 64-bit Intel Core 2 Duo processor.
 Models manufactured in and after 2009 had their CPUs soldered onto a logic board, preventing its upgradability.
 The upgrades make the 2006/2007 models perform better than the 2009 models.
 Geekbench has shown the 2.33 GHz Core 2 Duo fitted Mac Mini with 2 GB of RAM has a score of 3060 whereas a late 2009 Mac Mini with 2 GB of RAM has 3056 making the two machines fairly comparable.

 The built-in Intel GMA was criticized for producing stuttering video despite supporting hardware accelerated H.264 video playback, and disappointing frame rates in graphics-intensive 3D games.
-Early and Late 2009 models corrected these performance issues with an improved NVIDIA-based GeForce 9400M chipset.
+Early and Late 2009 models corrected these performance issues with an improved Nvidia GeForce 9400M chipset.

 The Intel-based Mac Mini includes four USB 2.0 ports and one FireWire 400 port.
 The I/O ports were changed with the early 2009 revision, adding a fifth USB 2.0 and swapping the FireWire 400 port for a FireWire 800 port.
 An infrared receiver was added, allowing the use of an Apple Remote.
 Bluetooth 2.0+EDR and 802.11g Wi-Fi became standard and the Ethernet port was upgraded to Gigabit.
 A built-in 56k modem was no longer available.
 The 2009 models added 802.11 draft-n and later 802.11n Wi-Fi, and Bluetooth was upgraded from 2.0 to 2.1.
 External displays are supported through a DVI port.
 The 2009 models have Mini-DVI and Mini DisplayPort video output, allowing the use of two displays.
-The Mini DisplayPort supports displays with a resolution up to 2560×1600, which allows use of the 30-inch Cinema Display.
+The Mini DisplayPort supports displays with a resolution up to 2560×1600 at 60Hz, which allows use of the 30-inch Cinema Display.
+The Mini-DVI port supports displays with a resolution up to 3440x1440 at 30 Hz (21:9 UWQHD displays).
 The Intel-based Mac Mini has separate Mini-TOSLINK/3.5 mm mini-jacks that support both analog audio input and output, and optical digital S/PDIF input and output.